 They usually break crayons, and markers do end up on their fingers… I know a lot of moms who have toddlers that sit and color quietly alone…for hours…but I’m still waiting for this to happen.
 My kids are just too rambuncious and not super into it.
 Worth a shot every now an then though 😉

 Playing in the sink

 I make sure all the breakables or dangerous things are away from reach and put a few bottles and lids in there.
-Then I add a few empty cups and some scrubbers and she is happy for a loooong time!
-This seems to be Laila’s fav (2 years old).
+Then I add a few empty cups and some scrubbers and my 2 year old is happy for a long time!
 If you don’t want to waste a ton of water just put a pot full in the sink.

 Reading to them

 I’m too lazy to drive 15 min to the library each way and right now its hard for me to get out with 2 and soon 3, so we have some books here and I read a little every day.
 The more I do this, the more they look at pictures on their own quietly at random, and when days go by without reading, they stop doing that!

 Related Post: How to avoid sibling jealousy with a new baby

 Doing this as a day activity gives us something to do inside, and helps me from feeling so overwhelmed at bedtime.
 It has lasted for 10 minutes when they hated baths, to this weeks all-time crazy over 2 hours of play and my 3.5 year old begging me to let him keep playing!
 They love adding bath paints, teapots, and these cool water color tablets.